PaulDeb/Safe.com/README.md

 ## How to install
 Go to backend and frontend/safedotcom folders and execute : ```npm install```

+For the back-end, you need to change the database, create a database on [MongoDB Atlas](https://account.mongodb.com/account/login) and put the DB connection string in backend/.env.
+Check on the website of MongoDB that your IP address is authorized.

 ## How to start ?

 ### Backend :